dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     smart-grid, this matters. further, quantum networking is rarely thought about by the common person who does understand the rigidity imposed by Special Relativity.
+  - cite papers about machine learning and smart grid infrastructure switching

+- the specifics of quantum networking, particularly whether it's convenient, cheap and portable, strongly determines how technology will unfold and determines which industries thrive and survive as other dependent tech finds its way into the hands of consumers.
+  - in other words, quantum networking and its specifics is a huge unknown with massive implications on how technology will unfold
+  - quantum networking using entangled pairs of particles facilitates faster than light communication.
+    - its effects on other technology are at first esoteric, hard to understand and highly technical
+    - at first, it's only beneficial for for massive, geo-distributed projects like GPS or the Smart-Grid. whether it is useful at all depends on whether the payoffs transcend the barriers of its technological implementations, which may include superconduction or special cooling requirements.
+      - technological breakthroughs here are huge, but very unpredictable. therefore, from an investment standpoint, it's crucial to maintain flexibility and maintain signals that inform you of technological developmetns.
+      - certain technological breakthroughs could have vast, unpredictable effects on the implementation of technology for consumers, for infrastructure and for any interconnected software & hardware
   - its difficult to understand the downstream consequences to computing caused by a means of communication like the Ansible.
-    - but for massive, geo-distributed projects like GPS and the Smart-Grid, a technological breakthrough here is huge.
-  - cite papers about machine learning and smart grid infrastructure switching

 - teleological consequences to the transformation of the electric grid

 ### The Smart Grid and the Importance of Stability in Developing Nations to Interdependent Economic Sectors